davideyre/cdt-tutorial/README.md

 Generally speaking cases acquired from each other are within ≤2 SNPs >95% of the time.

-For this investigation you will need to ignore non-toxigenic cases.
+For this investigation you will need to ignore non-toxigenic cases (toxigenic==0).

 Try to answer the following
 1. Which hospital has the most transmission?